nielsenjared/nielsenjared.github.io/content/blog/algorithm-sieve-eratosthones/index.md

 ---
-title: "Learn How to Code the Sieve of Erasthones Algorithm AKA Prime Number Generation"
+title: "Learn How to Code the Sieve of Erarosthones Algorithm"
 date: "2022-03-25"
 description: "If you want to learn how to code, you need to learn algorithms.
 Learning algorithms improves your problem solving skills by revealing design patterns in programming.
-In this tutorial, you will learn how to code the Sieve of Erasthones, or prime number generation."
+In this tutorial, you will learn how to code the Sieve of Erasthones in JavaScript and Python."
 keywords: ['algorithm', 'Sieve of Erasthones', 'javascript', 'python']
 ---